Neverlow512/Breaking-the-Unbreakable-iOS-Captcha-Research/README.md

         *   If "Try Again" was detected, Appium clicked the "Try Again" button coordinates and the entire cycle (capture, OCR, solve, click) restarted for the new challenge.
         *   If "Verification Complete" was detected, the CAPTCHA step was considered successful, and the loop terminated.
         *   If new puzzle instructions were detected (indicating a multi-part challenge), the loop returned to the external solver step with the new image and instructions.
-    5. This loop continued until success ("Verification Complete") or a maximum attempt limit was reached.
+    5. This loop continued until success ("Verification Complete"), a maximum attempt limit was reached, or in some severe cases, an automated logout was performed by the app's security systems (indicating those were detecting bot behavior, a good sign overall, but it clearly needed improvement at the time).

     *Conceptual Pseudocode for the State Management Loop:*
     ```pseudocode